 How to Prepare for a Retreat

-6 Ways to Prepare for an Ayahuasca or Iboga Retreat
+6 Ways to Prepare for an Ayahuasca Retreat

-So you’ve booked an retreat and now you’re wondering how to prepare.
+So you’ve booked a retreat and now you’re wondering how to prepare.
 It’s normal to feel nervous and apprehensive about the whole process.
-Iboga and Ayahuasca are powerful medicines and should be taken seriously.
+Ayahuasca is a powerful medicine and should be taken seriously and approached with great reverence.
 The first thing you can do is get to know your providers and the center you will be attending to be sure you feel safe and comfortable in their hands.
 From there, you can start to look at yourself and start to prepare the mind and body with a few simple steps.

 1. Set an Intention

 Having a clear and defined intention is paramount to the experience.
 Your intention should answer the questions ‘What do I want to take away from this experience?’
-Maybe it is a way that you want to grow – something to move toward or maybe it is something that you are ready to leave behind.
-Having an intention helps keep the focus on what you want to get out of the iboga ceremony and guide the experience in that direction.
+Maybe it is a way that you want to grow – something to move toward or maybe it is something that you are ready to leave behind - a burden to be released.
+Having an intention helps keep the focus on what you want to get out of the ceremony and guide the experience in that direction.
 Your intention can be something specific or it can be something in general like ‘I want to be a better version of myself’.
 Journaling can be a therapeutic way to focus your intentions.
-While it is important to have an intention, it is also important to keep and open mind and an open heart.
-Which brings us to our next step…
+While it is important to have an intention, it is also important to keep an open mind and an open heart.
+This brings us to our next step…

 2. Let go of expectations

 If you have never done plant medicines before (and even if you have), it is impossible to really know what to expect.
-It is great to be well informed and read articles about other peoples experiences but it is not likely that your experience will be the same as anyone else.
-The experience is different in every ceremony.
+It is great to be well informed and read articles about other people's experiences but it is unlikely that your experience will be the same.
+The experience is different in every ceremony, no matter how many times you drink.
 Try not to expect anything from the medicine.
 Let go of what you think the experience should be and open your heart to allow the experience to be what it is and take you where you need to go.
-Trust the intelligence of the plants, they will give us the experience we need to have.
+Trust the intelligence of the plants, they will give you the experience you are meant to have.
 Sometimes the things we want and the things we need are not always the same.
 These plants will reveal the truth.

 2. Take Care of your Body